Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 Hip Dysplasia

-Greyhounds are prone to hip dysplasia, which is the displacement of the hips out of their sockets.
+Greyhounds are prone to hip dysplasia, which is the hip displacement from their sockets.

-This can cause the bone to rub in the wrong place, making it very difficult or painful to walk.
+This can cause the bone to rub in the wrong place, making walking difficult or painful.
 The main symptoms are limping, whimpering when walking, and general soreness in the hip area.

 You’ll need to consult with your vet if this happens.
 In some cases, an operation can help.
-But, if this issue has happened once, it’s likely to continue.
+But, if this issue has happened once, it will likely continue.

 Bloat